-WEB COMMUNICATON
+WEB COMMUNICATION

-Policy No. 3357:15-15-04 Page 1 of 2 Effective: 10/15/2009 Revised: 01/21/2010 Revised: 05/17/2012 Revised: 02/23/2015 Revised: 06/03/2019
+Policy No. 3357:15-15-04 Revised: 01/21/2010 Revised: 05/17/2012 Revised: 02/23/2015

-Only material reviewed by the Marketing and Communications department may be published to the Stark State College website.
+Only material reviewed by the Marketing and Communications department may be published to the Stark State College official website.
 Any links from the official SSC website to other websites hosted by a third party (e.g., professional societies, business affiliates, etc.) must contain a disclaimer stating that the link leads to a non-SSC page and that Stark State College is not responsible for its content.
+Any internal groups wanting to create an outside website related to College activities must receive approval of the Director of the Marketing and Communications department.

 - (A) Stark State College Web Guidelines Departmental Pages (Academic and Nonacademic) - (1) Departmental web pages must comply with all federal, state, and local laws, in addition to complying with all stated policies of Stark State College. - (2) All copyright laws apply to all web pages. - (3) Departmental web pages must comply with the Americans with Disabilities Act, including alternative text for any images, colors that can be viewed by persons with color blindness, and navigational methods that do not rely solely on frames, tables, or images. - (4) Departmental web pages must represent accurate and timely information about Stark State College. - (5) All departmental web pages must contain a link to the Stark State home page. - (6) Departmental web pages should retain the style of the Stark State website, including navigational aids. - (7) Departmental employees should check all links often to retain accuracy. - (8) Department chairs, directors, or designated content providers must approve all departmental pages and information.
-Department chairs, directors, or designated content providers will then submit the information to the Marketing and Communications Department for final approval and posting to the web. - (B) Stark State College Web Guidelines Other Websites - (1) The content of any other SSC-related website that resides on the SSC web servers or is hosted by a third party must comply with all federal, state, and local laws, in addition to complying with all stated policies of Stark State College. - (2) These websites cannot be used for personal financial gain or to promote any business. - (3) They cannot contain any pornographic material or material that is degrading, inflammatory, or insensitive on the basis of race, color, religion, sex, gender, national origin, military status, pregnancy, disability, age, genetic information, or sexual orientation.
+Department chairs, directors, or designated content providers will then submit the information to the Marketing and Communications Department for final approval and posting to the web. - (B) Stark State College Web Guidelines Other Websites - (1) The content of any other SSC-related website that resides on the SSC web servers or is hosted by a third party must comply with all federal, state, and local laws, in addition to complying with all stated policies of Stark State College.

-- (4) All copyright laws apply to all websites.
+- (2) These websites cannot be used for personal financial gain or to promote any business and must be approved by the Director of the Marketing and Communications department. - (3) They cannot contain any pornographic material or material that is degrading, inflammatory, or insensitive on the basis of race, color, religion, sex, gender, national origin, military status, pregnancy, disability, age, genetic information, or sexual orientation. - (4) All copyright laws apply to all websites.
 Page creators must obtain and display permission to use any information, graphics, sounds, or photographs that have been created by someone else. - (5) All websites must comply with the Americans with Disabilities Act (ADA), including alternative text for any images, colors that can be viewed by persons with color blindness, and navigational methods that do not rely solely on frames, tables, or images.